oexza/Orisun/README.md

 ### Index Management

 Orisun allows you to create custom btree indexes on JSONB data fields for improved query performance.
-Unlike traditional event stores that create blanket GIN indexes, Orisun lets you create surgical, efficient indexes on only the fields you actually query.
+Orisun lets you create surgical, efficient indexes on only the fields you actually query.
+(Note this is an abstraction over PostgreSQL's indexing capabilities, not a custom index implementation.)

 **Creating an Index:**